While the kids are out trick-or-treating, you don't want your dog to miss out.

 - Grind the oats into a fine powder in a food processor.

 - Add the pumpkin and peanut butter and blend together until it's a sticky dough.

 - Roll out the dough onto a lightly floured surface.
 (If your dog is sensitive to wheat, use brown rice flour.)

-- Use a cookie cutter (skeleton bone?) or cut the dough into squares with a knife and transfer them to a cookie sheet lined with parchment paper.
+- Use a cookie cutter (skeleton bones or dog bones?) or cut the dough into squares with a knife and transfer them to a cookie sheet lined with parchment paper.

 - Bake at 300 degrees Fahrenheit for 25 minutes or until the dog biscuits are dry and hard.

 These treats can be ideal if your dog is on a limited ingredient diet and can only have pet food and treats that don't contain meat.